ultralytics/ultralytics/docs/en/models/sam.md

 We would like to express our gratitude to Meta AI for creating and maintaining this valuable resource for the computer vision community.

 ## FAQ

-### What is the Segment Anything Model (SAM) and how does it work?
+### What is the Segment Anything Model (SAM)?

-The Segment Anything Model (SAM) is an advanced image segmentation model that offers promptable segmentation capabilities, allowing it to generate segmentation masks based on various prompts like spatial or text clues.
-SAM's architecture consists of a powerful image encoder, a prompt encoder, and a lightweight mask decoder.
-It was trained on the extensive [SA-1B dataset](https://ai.facebook.com/datasets/segment-anything/), which includes over 1 billion masks across 11 million images.
-This enables SAM to perform zero-shot transfer, adapting to new image distributions and tasks with high accuracy.
-For more details, refer to the [SAM section](#sam).
+The Segment Anything Model (SAM) is an advanced image segmentation model developed by the Segment Anything initiative.
+It allows for promptable segmentation, meaning it can generate segmentation masks based on various prompts like spatial or text clues.
+SAM is notable for its zero-shot performance, enabling it to adapt to new image distributions and tasks without prior training.
+For more details, visit the [Segment Anything website](https://segment-anything.com) and check out the research paper on [Segment Anything](https://arxiv.org/abs/2304.02643).

-### How do I use SAM for real-time image segmentation?
+### How do I use SAM for image segmentation in Python?

-Using SAM for real-time image segmentation is straightforward with Ultralytics' library.
-Here's a Python example:
+To use SAM for image segmentation in Python, you can load a pre-trained model and use it with prompts such as bounding boxes or points.
+Here's an example:

 ```python
 from ultralytics import SAM